lab1092/blender-manual_ja/manual/textures/mapping/uv/unwrapping.rst

 Project From View
 =================

-In the 3D window, the :guilabel:`Face→Unwrap UVs→Project from View` option maps the face as seen through the view of the 3D window it was selected from.
+In the 3D window, the *Face→Unwrap UVs→Project from View* option maps the face as seen through the view of the 3D window it was selected from.
 It is almost like you had x-ray vision or squashed the mesh flat as a pancake onto the UV map.
 Use this option if you are using a picture of a real object as a UV Texture for an object that you have modeled.
 You will get some stretching in areas where the model recedes away from you.

-Using :guilabel:`Project from View (Bounds)` will do the same as above, but scales the UVs to the bounds of the UV space.
+Using *Project from View (Bounds)* will do the same as above, but scales the UVs to the bounds of the UV space.

 .. _reset-uvs: